thisHermit/nlp_project/README.md

   ![cosine loss and identity loss](images/ptg-experiments/e2_gen.txt-metrics.csv_scores_vs_epoch.png)

 - Discuss the results.
 Why did improvement _A_ perform better/worse compared to other improvements?
 Did the outcome match your expectations?
 Can you recognize any trends or patterns?
   - Both loss functions perform better than the baseline.
 Identity loss performs slightly worse but it seems to not suffer from over-fitting problem that plain cosine embedding loss suffers from.
-There room to improve the blue score better by optimising the weight of the losses involved.
+There room to improve the blue score better by optimizing the weight of the losses involved.

 </details>